jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-17-how-to-energize-the-love-and-respect-you-already-have.md

 So how do we recharge what’s already built in?

-- **Speak gratitude out loud.** Don’t just think it—say it.
+- **Speak gratitude out loud.** Don’t just think it, say it.
 A simple “thank you for working so hard” can breathe life back into the day.
 - **Listen without rushing to respond.** Sometimes respect is felt most when your spouse knows their words matter to you.
 - **Share spiritual rhythms.** Pray together, read Scripture, worship.
 It connects you in ways no activity can.
-- **Prioritize joy.** Laughter, date nights, even inside jokes—these things are fuel.
+- **Prioritize joy.** Laughter, date nights, even inside jokes, these things are fuel.

-What I realized back then—and still need reminding of today—is that we don’t need to reinvent our marriage; we just need to keep it plugged into its power source.
+What I realized back then, and still need reminding of today, is that we don’t need to reinvent our marriage; we just need to keep it plugged into its power source.
 The love and respect God already placed there can be re-energized daily with small, intentional choices.

 …just a thought.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1NjU4MzIzMl19
+eyJoaXN0b3J5IjpbLTQzMzkwNjM0XX0=
 -->